 The Sponsor may, under certain circumstances, as a service to Unitholders, elect to purchase any Units tendered to the Trustee for redemption.
 (See "Trustee Redemption").
-Factors which the Sponsor will consider in making a determination will include the number of Units of all Trusts which it has in inventory, its estimate of the salability and the time required to sell such Units and general market conditions.
-For example, if in order to meet redemptions of Units the Trustee must dispose of Securities, and if such disposition cannot be made by the redemption date (three calendar days after tender), the Sponsor may elect to purchase such Units.
+Factors which the Sponsor will consider in making a determination will include the number of units of all trusts which it has in inventory, its estimate of the salability and the time required to sell such units and general market conditions.
+For example, if in order to meet redemptions of Units the Trustee must dispose of Securities, and if such disposition cannot be made by the redemption date, the Sponsor may elect to purchase such Units.
 Such purchase shall be made by payment to the Unitholder's brokerage account not later than the close of business on the redemption date of an amount equal to the Redemption Price on the date of tender.